 Building on that work, Jang and I gave the first complete determination of the conjugate locus in two classes of pseudoRiemannian 2-step nilpotent Lie groups.
 We found all conjugate points on geodesics parallel and perpendicular to the center, and an explicit formula for the complete conjugate locus when the center is 1-dimensional.
 It is noteworthy that the latter included the first publication of the Riemannian case itself.
 We also obtained new information on the analytic structure of the conjugate locus in general.
 The next step is to be a determination of the exact level of degeneracy, if any, of all these conjugate points according to the recent classification by Piccione et al.

 The other main theme is the generalization of the theory of systems of geodesics to general second-order differential equations over smooth manifolds.
-This is mostly joint work with Del Riego.
+This began as joint work with Del Riego.
 The underlying geometric structure of geodesic systems (homogeneous quadratic sprays) is a linear connection.
 Going to higher-order systems of curves introduces minimal nonlinearities and allows the theory to be applied to systems of bicharacteristics of pseudodifferential operators of arbitrary order.
-More recently, we have made good progress on the study of fully nonlinear systems.
-We have extended the fundamental constructions of the exponential map (only now there is a 1-parameter family of exponential maps), associated Ehresman connections (possibly nonlinear), and covariant derivatives (possibly nonlinear, but still in bijective correspondence with Ehresmann connections), and of Jacobi fields (which now come in longitudinal as well as the usual transverse type).
+We made good progress on the study of fully nonlinear systems.
+I extended the fundamental constructions of the exponential map (only now there is a 1-parameter family of exponential maps), associated Ehresman connections (possibly nonlinear), and covariant derivatives (possibly nonlinear, but still in bijective correspondence with Ehresmann connections), and of Jacobi fields (which now come in longitudinal as well as the usual transverse type).
 These (possibly nonlinear) connections are of interest in certain areas of physics (such as nonlinear quantum scattering).
 One of the major results is an extension of the Ambrose-Palais-Singer correspondence to Ehresmann connections and their associated geodesic systems.

-At present, we are continuing the work on Jacobi fields with an eye toward extending the Ambrose-Singer correspondence.
+At present, I am continuing the work on Jacobi fields with an eye toward extending the Ambrose-Singer correspondence.
 Work on parallelism and holonomy groups for Ehresmann connections is also beginning.
-We see at least two more papers here.
+Several more papers seem reasonable here.

 A survey of the entire program of which all of these are parts may be found in my paper from the Beemfest.